IdentityPython/pysaml2/doc/howto/config.rst

 This sets the AuthnRequestsSigned attribute of the SPSSODescriptor node of the metadata so the IdP will know this SP preference.

-Valid values are "true" or "false".
-Default value is "false".
+Valid values are True or False.
+Default value is True.

 Example::

     "service": {
         "sp": {
-            "authn_requests_signed": "true",
+            "authn_requests_signed": True,
         }
     }